halostatue/stars/README.md

 ## CSS

 *   [matthewhowell/reasonable-colors](https://github.com/matthewhowell/reasonable-colors) - Reasonable Colors is an open-source color system that makes it easy to build accessible, nice-looking color palettes.
+*   [AgnosticUI/agnosticui](https://github.com/AgnosticUI/agnosticui) - AgnosticUI is a set of UI primitives that start their lives in clean HTML and CSS.
+These standards compliant components are then copied to our framework implementations in: React, Vue 3, Angular, and Svelte.
 *   [evildmp/diataxis-documentation-framework](https://github.com/evildmp/diataxis-documentation-framework) - "The Grand Unified Theory of Documentation" (David Laing) - a popular and transformative documentation authoring framework
 *   [elad2412/the-new-css-reset](https://github.com/elad2412/the-new-css-reset) - The New Simple and Lighter CSS Reset
 *   [robinsloan/perfect-edition](https://github.com/robinsloan/perfect-edition) - A lightweight, responsive web e-book template